gituser6hij/unblockchat/CONTRIBUTING.md

-# Contributing to BlockChat
+# Contributing to UnBlockChat

-Thank you for your interest in contributing to BlockChat!
+Thank you for your interest in contributing to UnBlockChat!
 We welcome contributions from the community to help improve and enhance the app.
 Before contributing, please review the guidelines below.

 ## Getting Started